linode/docs/docs/applications/containers/deploy-a-flask-application-with-dokku.md

 ### On Your Linode

-The Dokku install script creates a `dokku` user on the system, installs Docker, and pulls the relevant Docker.
+The Dokku install script creates a `dokku` user on the system, installs Docker, and pulls the relevant image.

 1. Download the install script from Dokku then run the script: